 There are days when you’re happy and full of light – days full of laughter, of peace, the once in awhile stress free moments living life full of love.
-There are other days where everything feels like it’s going wrong and you feel drained even though you weren’t really productive at all.
+And there are other days where everything feels like it’s going wrong and you feel drained even though you weren’t really productive at all.
 One version of you is happy and one of you isn’t.
 Let’s figure out why.

 There are different aspects to life – school/work, friends, family, spiritual/personal development, health, play, etc. Do yourself a favor.